lkcozy/code-notes/notes/communication/writing/writing_academic.md

 ## Introduction

 - Our goal is to explore the option of developing a system that facilitates anonymity and trustworthiness.
-To achieve this, the following objectives are outlined:
+To achieve this, the following objectives are outlined

 ## Challenges